rohusan/adminer-plugin-sqlite/README.md

 ## Note

-If no databases are found, check the path setting in `CSqlite.php` and file permissions.
+- If no databases are found, check the path setting in `CSqlite.php` and file permissions.
+- Call to https://[domain/path]/adminer/adminer.php opens unchanged adminer version
+- You might want to set a symlink index.php

 ## License